Denis80085/ToDoApp/README.md

 # ToDoApp
-This project is going to be a ToDo app.
+This project is going to be a ToDo app made with asp.net.